To kick start this new series I am going to give you an insight into my own gardening journey!

 Our second home and the one we live in at present has a much larger and wider back garden which faces west!
 Although it is blessed with lots of sunshine, this garden has been pretty tricky to work with.

 I struggled with the heavy clay in my garden.
 Even when the seeds proudly emerged from the soil surface, they would inevitably be devoured by the huge slug population that seemed to live in the secret underworld!
 This was so frustrating especially when my children were young, as they enthusiastically sowed carrot, sweetcorn and lettuce seeds.
 Most of their seedlings and plants got damaged by slugs and we actually stopped growing food, as I was reluctant to add slug pellets to my vegetables!

 I changed tact and concentrated on planting the borders instead with some evergreens like Choisya, flowering shrubs like Hydrangea and herbs like Rosemary and Sage.
 I bought all these plants from a local charity where they took their own cuttings.
 It was part of a mental health initiative to help patients in their recovery.
-15 years on and the borders have grown into beautiful shrubs which tend to take of themselves.
-They just need an annual pruning to keep them in shape.
+Almost 20 years on and the borders have grown into beautiful shrubs which tend to take of themselves.
+They only need an annual pruning to keep them in shape.
 Plus all the rosemary and sage we need and dare I say enough to feed a whole village!

 Growing my own food was still a dream and one day it came true!
 I picked up a book, Grow All You Can Eat that was to transform my gardening.
 I felt I had arrived at a very exciting destination on my gardening journey.